cornishcoder1/project1-cat-sitting-services/README.md

 **Hero Section**

-This section contains the headline of "Reliable and Affordable Cat Care in Gwent", giving the user a clear list of areas covered as soon as they land on the site.
+This section gives the user a clear list of areas covered as soon as they land on the site.
 I've attempted to make the homepage as inviting and visually pleasing as possible with the use of the cat photo, video and playful icons.

 ![Screenshot of hero section](./assets/screenshots/screenshot_hero_section.png)